 The publishing industry has a long way to go before it truly reflects the UK population but our roadmap for change is a good start.
 Here we have mapped out the steps that you can take as an employer to make your organisation more inclusive.
-For information on what you can do as an individual, visit our EQUIP page.

 Members are encouraged to engage with the action plan by publicly endorsing its core tenets, undertaking the suggested actions or pledging to achieve the 5-year targets.
 If you are looking for ideas or would like to know what other publishers are already doing, visit our best practice page.
 We celebrate all our members and their inclusivity work, however big or small.